 Despite the gender gap that remains between men and women in the field of art, it’s still important to recognize that the gap is trending in the right direction.
 More and more female artists are finding success in the art world today and we believe it’s important to acknowledge stories of progress.
+In participation with the annual #5WomenArtists campaign, we want to introduce Iris Scott as one of many female artists you should know.

 Iris Scott – Fine Art Finger Painter